dialpad/dialtone-legacy/migration_guide/MIGRATION_GUIDE.md

    - (purple-700) `#2A1173` → `#3A1D95` (purple-500)
    - (purple-800) `#160645` → `#10022C` (purple-600)
-4. At last, check the usages you just replaced and ensure you still have the desired look and feel, contrast radio.
+4. At last, check the usages you just replaced and ensure you still have the desired look and feel, contrast ratio.
 If not, check with your designer which background/foreground color you should update to meet the accessibility requirements.

+### Note for Dialtone-vue users

+When you update Dialtone-vue to the latest beta version, all the components will have the new colors included.